ADHD

 Frequently Asked Questions

-ADHD can be diagnosed as early as age 4, but many children are diagnosed during elementary school years when academic and social demands increase.
+ADHD can be diagnosed as early as age 4, but most children are diagnosed between ages 6-12 when academic demands increase.
+Some symptoms must be present before age 12 for a diagnosis.
+Early identification and intervention can significantly improve outcomes for children with ADHD.